- Machu Picchu

 Day 8 Cuzco-Puno

-The coach journey to Puno is long but promises to be very rewarding, punctuated by a visit to Andahuaylillas to see the Church of St Peter the Apostle and its flamboyant interior.
+The long coach journey to Puno (240 miles, seven hours) is punctuated by a visit to Andahuaylillas to see the Church of St Peter the Apostle and its flamboyant interior.
 En route you’ll also visit the Incan remains of Raqchi, home to the monumental walls of the Temple of Viracocha, and enjoy an included lunch.

-Arrive at Puno for a two-night stay at the locally rated 4-star Jose Antonio Puno (4Q) on a bed-and-breakfast basis.
+Arrive at Puno for a two-night stay at the 4-star Sonesta Posada del Inca Puno Hotel (4Q).

-Please note: You can opt to make the scenic journey from Cuzco to Puno by train for an additional charge.
+Please note: You can opt to make the scenic journey from Cuzco to Puno by the Titicaca train for an additional charge, though you will not visit Andahuaylillas and the Temple of Viracocha.
+B, L

 Day 9 Lake Titicaca

-Enjoy lunch at a local home on the island.
+Enjoy lunch at the home of a local family on the island before returning to your hotel this afternoon.
 B, L

 Day 10 Puno-Colca

-Enjoy a scenic drive to Chivay in the stunning Colca Valley, traversing the dramatic mountain pass of Patapampa en route.
-Spend the night at the locally rated 3-star Casa Andina Classic Colca (3Q), where dinner is included tonight.
-B, L, D
+This morning enjoy a scenic drive to Chivay in the stunning Colca Valley (200 miles, five hours and 30 minutes), traversing the dramatic mountain pass of Patapampa en route.

 Day 11 Colca-Arequipa

-This morning scale the slopes of Colca Canyon to the Condor’s Cross, where you can see majestic Andean condors – the world’s largest flying bird – soaring overhead.
+Early this morning scale the slopes of Colca Canyon to the Condor’s Cross, where you can hope to spot majestic Andean condors – the world’s largest flying bird – soaring overhead.

 Day 12 Arequipa